scivision/pybashutils/README.md

 bash-utils
 ==========

+checkIP: Sends you an email automatically if your IP address changes

+getIP: gets your public IP address (not the internal NAT address)

 Collection of Bash scripts I've made that may be generally useful

 Some of them are quite old and do NOT reflect my current level of Bash knowledge.